 - Early to bed, late to rise and frequent rest periods throughout the day.
 Get at least 8 hours of sleep each night.
-A disrupted sleep pattern is common after discharge from the hospital and will return to normal over time. - You may not drive, but you may be driven, for short distances, using proper restraints such as shoulder and lap belts for 4 weeks.
-Please wear your brace in the car. - No lifting of more than 5 pounds. - May climb stairs with handrail. - Do not sit for more than 20 minutes at a time. - Begin a daily walking program with 1 to 2 blocks initially; schedule a daily time and increase distance daily. - Eat a regular, balanced diet. - Take medications as prescribed, using narcotics as needed. - Avoid using NSAIDs such as: Aleve, Advil & Motrin for 10 weeks post-surgery.
+A disrupted sleep pattern is common after discharge from the hospital and will return to normal over time. - You may not drive, but you may be driven, for short distances, using proper restraints such as shoulder and lap belts.
+(45min-1hr max) for 2-4 weeks. - Do not sit more than 30 minutes at a time - No lifting of more than 10 pounds - May climb stairs with handrail. - Begin a daily walking program with 1 to 2 blocks initially; schedule a daily time and increase distance daily. - Eat a regular, balanced diet - Take medications as prescribed, using narcotics as needed.